wp-plugins/bbp-style-pack/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-For bbPress - Lets you style bbpress, and add display features == Description ==
+For bbPress - Lets you style bbpress, and add display features.
+== Description ==
 This Plugin lets you style bbpress, and add display features